AForbis/PyBer_Analysis/README.md

 ![](tfb_ByCity.png)

 **Total Fares by City Type**
-  - values are range bound by about $500 in each city type
+  - The leader of total fares of by city type is consistent throughout, with urban cities having the highest total fares, followed by suburban then rural.
-  - no city type eclipses another for any one week
+  - There is not a single week in which the total fares for one city type eclipses another.
-  - few if any shared spikes across all 3 city types (outside of the late Feb. spike - what holiday is late Feb since that is a week or more after V-day???)
+  - The total fares for each city type are relatively range bound within a band of approximately $500.
-  - trendlines by month for each...
+  - There are very few shared spikes or falls across all 3 city types.
+The only shared spike across all 3 city types is in late February, which is followed by the only shared fall the week after.

 # __Recommendations to address disparities among city types__